 ASI Executive Director or professional staff designee (non-voting council advisor)

-Faculty Appointee (one faculty member selected by the Committee on Committees of the Academic Senate, non-voting council advisor)

-The University Provost or designee (non-voting council advisor)

 Section 2 - Quorum

 Quorum shall be defined as a simple majority of the seated ASI Academic Senators, in addition to at least five (5) student representatives.
 The VPAG shall be counted for the purposes of establishing quorum.

-- 1 of 6 –